The Coca-Cola Company: Sports

 Coca-Cola sponsored the English Football League from the beginning of the 2004–05 season (beginning August 2004) to the start of 2010–11 season, when the Football League replaced it with NPower.
 Along with this, Coca-Cola sponsored the Coca-Cola Football Camp, that took place in Pretoria, South Africa during the 2010 FIFA World Cup.

 Other major sponsorships include the AFL, NHRA, NASCAR, the PGA Tour, NCAA Championships, the Olympic Games, the NRL, the FIFA World Cups, Premier League and the UEFA European Championships.
 The company partnered with Panini to produce the first virtual sticker album for the 2006 FIFA World Cup, and they have collaborated for every World Cup since.
 Each fall, Coca-Cola is the sponsor of the TOUR Championship by Coca-Cola held at the East Lake Golf Club in Atlanta, Georgia.
-The Tour Championship is the season ending tournament of the PGA Tour.
-In the Philippines, it has a team in the Philippine Basketball Association, the Powerade Tigers.
+The Tour Championship is the season-ending tournament of the PGA Tour.
+In the Philippines, it had a team in the Philippine Basketball Association, the Powerade Tigers.